shivannis/xandr-docs-public/xandr-docs/articles/monetize/deal-sync-with-trade-desk-faq.md

 ## Can I create a deal for multiple media types?

-While multi format deals are supported in Xandr Monetize UI, Trade Desk does require that each deal have a declared media type.
-If your deal allows for multiple media types, Xandr will only upload one of the media types as the allowed creative format for the deal.
+While multi format deals are supported in Microsoft Advertising Monetize UI, Trade Desk does require that each deal have a declared media type.
+If your deal allows for multiple media types, Microsoft Advertising will only upload one of the media types as the allowed creative format for the deal.

 The order of priority will be: